GengZ/siameseFC-pytorch-vot/README.md

 ## SiamFC-PyTorch-VOT

-This is the PyTorch (0.3.1) implementation of SiamFC tracker [1], which was originally <a href="https://github.com/bertinetto/siamese-fc">implemented</a> using MatConvNet [2].
-In this project, we obtain slightly better results on VOT-16 and VOT-17 dataset. ***This project is originally forked from [HengLan's implementation](https://github.com/HengLan/SiamFC-PyTorch)***, which is with PyTorch 0.4.0 for OTB dataset.
+* This is the PyTorch (0.3.1) implementation of SiamFC tracker [1], which was originally <a href="https://github.com/bertinetto/siamese-fc">implemented</a> using MatConvNet [2].
+* In this project, we obtain slightly better results on VOT-16 and VOT-17 dataset.
+* **This project is originally forked from [HengLan's implementation](https://github.com/HengLan/SiamFC-PyTorch), which is with PyTorch 0.4.0 for OTB dataset.**

 ## Why fork and tinker?